-Have you ever been on a job search and found a position that matches your skills and endeavors to the T or received an offer letter from an organization you were really interested in ...then realized this office is in another State?
-The thought of picking yourself up and moving out to a brand new city and state can seem like a crazy idea but if you take a closer look you may be in for an amazing opportunity.
+Have you ever been on a job search and found a position that matches your skills and endeavors to the T or received an offer letter from an organization you were really interested in ...then realized this office is in another state?
+The thought of picking yourself up and moving to a brand new city and state can seem like a crazy idea, but if you take a closer look, you may be in for an amazing opportunity.

 "And according to a report from The United States Census Bureau, you are not alone.
 Millennials accounted for over 40% of all movers between 2007 and 2012, despite making up less than a quarter of the U.S. population." - Source

 As young millennials with the probability of no mortgages, spouses, or children, what is holding you back from that new position that can fast track your career to the next level?
 As long as this new position can keep you financially stable, it may be time to try something new.

 Relocating your life to a new city can often lead you down a new road full of opportunities that you would not normally be exposed to back in your home town.
 A fresh place calls for brand new friendships and memories in a city you've never experienced before.
 You can stay as long or as short as you'd like and start anew in a new city.

 Here are a few tips to consider when deciding to move for a work-related opportunity.

 Before diving into that new opportunity, it is key to have your finances in order.
 Is the position able to cover the cost of living in the area?
 Will you be living well-off on your new salary or will you have to budget and are you okay with that?
 Living in New York City has a high cost of living; that same salary in Arizona can get you much more financial freedom and flexibility.
 Whatever your reason for moving, make sure it makes sense for your pocket.

 2. Finding Sublets & Housing